mnelissen/coo/README.md

 ## TODO

-* initialize the "vmt" field to the VMT (add a constructor?)
 * fixup class pointer in multiple inheritance virtual call
 * recognize global variables and function parameters (searched, but never any added)